Kristina01111000/Drws_site/README.md

 Add the podcast with todd to the playlist

-Make the other emails, try to not have them be so repetitive Look into why stripe is taking 6% instead of 3%, ill try to reset it, could be messed up when wordpress was set up -> still looking
+Make the other emails, try to not have them be so repetitive

 tax stuff ready soon